awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-resourcerequirement.md

 # AWS::ECS::TaskDefinition ResourceRequirement<a name="aws-properties-ecs-taskdefinition-resourcerequirement"></a>

-The `ResourceRequirement` property specifies the type and amount of a resource to assign to a container\.
-The only supported resource is a GPU\.
-For more information, see [Working with GPUs on Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-gpu.html) in the *Amazon Elastic Container Service Developer Guide*
+The type and amount of a resource to assign to a container\.
+The supported resource types are GPUs and Elastic Inference accelerators\.
+For more information, see [Working with GPUs on Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-gpu.html) or [Working with Amazon Elastic Inference on Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/url-ecs-dev;ecs-inference.html) in the *Amazon Elastic Container Service Developer Guide*

 ## Syntax<a name="aws-properties-ecs-taskdefinition-resourcerequirement-syntax"></a>